 Since 2008, a small team of 4 people has been established on-site who works continuously to detect and help victims where they are hidden or in hiding.

-In 2020, this action provided direct and decisive relief to 153 victims from 16 different countries who were repatriated within an average period of less than two months after the first identification.
-Sexual exploitation remains the majority of victims.
+In 2021, this action provided direct and decisive relief to 183 victims from 21 different countries who were repatriated within an average period of less than two months after the first identification.
+Sexual exploitation remains the majority among the victims.